-Mandatory courses needed for AIT Minor:

-AT 205 Intro.
-To Automated Identification Technology (AIT) 3 AT 211 Intro.
-To Statistics For AIT 3 AT 312 AIT Development Survey And Evaluation 3 AT 476 Quality Control (Managerial Concepts) 3
+Mandatory courses needed for AIT Minor:AT 205Intro. to Automated Identification Technology (AIT)AT 211Intro. to Statistics for AITAT 312AIT Development Survey And EvaluationAT 476Quality Control (Managerial Concepts)

 All AIT students must choose two additional courses from the following list to complete a minor in AIT: